edgardeng/edgardeng.github.io/article/ME.md

 # About Me

-> a FE developer in Web, Android, iOS
+> FE developer in Web, Android, iOS

 ## Profile